Matching polytons: Introduction

-Hladk\'y, Hu, and Piguet give transference statements between the finite (i.e., graph) and limit (i.e., graphon) versions of the said notions.
-They mostly study the numerical quantities provided by the theory they develop, that is, the matching ratio and the fractional vertex cover ratio.
+Hladk\'y, Hu, and Piguet mostly study the numerical quantities provided by the theory they develop, that is, the matching ratio and the fractional vertex cover ratio.
 Given a graphon $W$, we denote these two quantities (which we define in Section~\ref{sec:matchings}) by $\matchratio(W)$ and $\fraccoverratio(W)$.
-One of the main results from~\cite{HlHuPi:TilingsInGraphons} is the counterpart of the prominent linear programming duality between the fractional matching number of a graph and its fractional vertex cover number.
+One of their main results is a transference result about the matching ratio between finite graphs and graphons, as follows.\footnote{See Section~\ref{sec:notation} for the definition of cut-distance convergence.} \begin{theorem}[Theorem 3.4 in~\cite{HlHuPi:TilingsInGraphons}] Suppose that $(G_n)_n$ is a sequence of graphs of growing orders that converge to a graphon $W$ in the cut-distance.
+Then for every $\epsilon>0$ there exists $n_0$ so that for each $n>n_0$ the graph $G_n$ contains a matching of size at least $(\frac{\matchratio(W)}{2}-\epsilon)\cdot v(G_n)$. \end{theorem} Another main result from~\cite{HlHuPi:TilingsInGraphons} is the counterpart of the prominent linear programming duality between the fractional matching number of a graph and its fractional vertex cover number.
 Since --- as Hladk\'y, Hu, and Piguet argue --- in the graphon world there is no distinction between matchings and fractional matchings, their LP duality has the form $\matchratio(W)=\fraccoverratio(W)$.
 In~\cite{HlHuPi:TilingsInGraphons} and \cite{HlHuPi:Komlos} they give applications of this LP duality in extremal graph theory.\footnote{These applications become particularly interesting when general $F$-tilings are considered.}